energychain/willi-mako-client/docs/API.md

 # Willi-Mako Client SDK – API Reference

-This document provides an overview of the TypeScript/JavaScript API exposed by `@stromdao/willi-mako-client`.
+This document provides an overview of the TypeScript/JavaScript API exposed by `willi-mako-client`.
 Refer to the generated type definitions in `dist/index.d.ts` for full detail.

 ## Table of Contents